 Appropriately we use the character for write which is 写 xiě in mandarin Chinese to show the first composite stroke that is made in one movement.
 The henggou 横钩 is a horizontal stroke héng with a hook gōu on the end pointing downwards by lifting the brush off to the left.
 In this case the vertical stroke is drawn first and then the hook stroke; together they form the ‘roof’ radical.
 Underneath is the pictograph of a bird, originally this was specifically a magpie - a bird well known for collecting bright objects.

 Just as the heng stroke can be adapted to henggou, so shu can be modified by adding a hook at the end to form shugou 竖钩.
 So, the downwards shu stroke is terminated with a flick to the left to form the hook.
 One of many characters that use this stroke is 手 shǒu meaning hand.
 It is a representation of the lines that go over the palm of a hand.
 The other strokes are drawn first in order top to bottom; the final shugou stroke completes the character.
-This character was the radical in the 我 wǒ example above.
+This character is the radical in the 我 wǒ example above.
 Most radicals have a meaning when used on their own.

 The hook can be added to the curved wan stroke to form a wangou 弯钩 stroke.
 The character 狗 gǒu for dog uses this stroke in the first part.
 The wangou starts top left and curves round to vertical and then ends in a hook.
 The second part of the character is 句 jù means sentence as well as being a rough phonetic; taken together the character suggests barking.
 You will find the dog as a radical in a whole series of animal related characters such as lion; cat; wolf and related adjectives: mad; fierce.
 Of historical and cultural interest is the fact that dog was often used derogatively about the barbarian people living outside China.